ioncakephper/sk/website/skelo-outline.md

     - @title Welcome to Skelosaurus documentation
     - @brief Build a skeleton documentation project quickly and review it with your team.
 Empty documentation pages are not enough to convince your team?
 Add headings and even a brief paragraph for topic and headings.
 Refine documentation outline until all that is missing are the paragraphs, images, tables, etc.
 - Getting started
+    - @headings
         - Installation
         - Usage
-        - @headings
-            - skelo commands
+            - skelo
-                - build command (default)
+                - build (default)
+                - init
+                    - @brief Create skelo's configuration file.
+Edit this file later to change the default configuration.
+If needed, have several configuration files and specify which one to use in build command.
-                - help command
+                - help
             - Single outline file, default options
                 - Single sidebar per outline file
                 - Several sidebars per outline file